KarlFarrugia/Interview.TMDB/COMMENTS.md

 Commit Batch 6 16/09/2020

 Added more structure to the navigation bar
-Styled the individual movie page
+Added more structure to the secondary navigation bar Styled the individual movie page

 [TODO:: close button in search]